Collection Development Manual

 Aboriginal and Torres Strait Islander Materials

-When deselecting Aboriginal and Torres Strait Islander materials, care will be taken to ensure that items are available in other libraries.
+When deselecting Aboriginal and Torres Strait Islander resources, care will be taken to ensure that items are available in other libraries.
+Resources not held in other libraries will be retained or may be donated to the State Library of Queensland or the National Library.

 Stocktake

-The Library Stocktake maintains the quality and accessibility of collections for Library clients.
+The Library's physical stocktake maintains the quality and accessibility of collections for Library clients.
 The stocktake:

-• ensures that the Library catalogue is an accurate record of the holdings of materials
+• ensures that the Library discovery platform (Library Search) contains an accurate record of the holdings of resources

 • alerts Library clients to items that may be missing from the collection

-• removes missing items from the Library catalogue.
+• removes missing items from the Library discovery platform.

 Replacement

 Items that have been reported as missing are searched for once within a 7-day period to confirm their status as missing.
-Collection Access staff re-order items that satisfy the following criteria:
+The Library's Collection Access staff re-order items that satisfy the following criteria:

 • acquired within the current or previous year

-• have a last-loaned date within the current or previous year, and 3 or more total loans.
+• have a last-loaned date within the current or previous year.

 Collection Access staff re-order ebook versions of these items in the first instance unless the Library already has access to an ebook version.
 If an ebook is not available, a hard copy is ordered, in accordance with the General Principles of Selection and Acquisition.

-All other missing items are referred to the Liaison Librarians, who determine whether or not to re-order.
+All other missing items are referred to the Liaison Librarians, who determine whether to re-order.

 Accountabilities